 Daylily Rust Symptoms

 Daylily rust (Puccinia hemerocallidis) first appeared on select plants of the species in 2000 here in the U.S. By 2004, this affected half of the country.
 It has become a concern for many garden clubs who regularly sell and trade the plants, and promote them as pest and disease-free.
 Their advice is that selling plants with “no earth/no scapes” will prevent the spread.

 Today, info suggests some have managed to avoid rust by planting certain daylily types and others have learned to effectively treat rust on daylily plants.

 Rust does not normally kill the daylily but it does affect how the plant looks in the garden and can spread to other plants.
-Rusty colored postules appear on the underside of leaves.
+Rusty-colored pustules appear on the underside of leaves.
 This is how you can tell the difference between rust and a similar fungal disease called daylily leaf streak.
-No postules exist with the leaf streak fungus, just microscopic small white spots.
+No pustules exist with the leaf streak fungus, just microscopic, small, white spots.

 How to Treat Daylily Rust